quinfer/quinnference_website/content/publication/working-paper2020/index.md

 consequence of increase system risk by between 1 and 10 quarterly percentage points.
 When evaluating the intra-national posterior probability of the “random effects”, banks in Greece, Ireland and the United Kingdom seem to be driving this result.
 Our results suggest capital adequacy regulation can have the unintended consequence of increasing systemic risk.
-This may be the result of several systemically unimportant institutions become ‘systemic as a herd’ when investing in the same asset classes to comply with capital rules.
+This may be the result of several systemically unimportant institutions become ‘systemic as a herd’ when investing in the same asset classes to comply with capital rules."

 # Summary.
 An optional shortened abstract.
 summary: